vsummet/cms230notes/labs/lab1-intro-to-cli-mimir.md

    - interpret the output of the testcases
    - locate and interpret instructor feedback in Mimir (after the lab is completed)

-5. Mimir Exercise

-   0. Open the IDE in Mimir if you haven't already.
+1. Begin by opening the IDE in Mimir if you haven't already.
 At the prompt, use `cd`, `pwd`, and/or `ls` to determine your location and navigate to the `lab1` directory.
-   1. Create a new file: `touch lab1.c`  If you open the appropriate folders on the left-hand file browser tree, you should see `lab1` in your `~/cms230f19/lab1` folder.
+2. Create a new file: `touch lab1.c`  If you open the appropriate folders on the left-hand file browser tree, you should see `lab1.c` in your `~/cms230f19/lab1` folder.
 (You may have to right click and choose refresh on the file viewer tree before it appears.)
 You can then click on this file to open it in a pane for editing.
 You should now have two tabs open: one with your empty `lab1.c` file and one with your terminal.
-   2. Your goal is to write a function named `sumTo` which takes an `int` as an argument and returns an `int`.
+3. Your goal is to write a function named `sumTo` which takes an `int` as an argument and returns an `int`.
 This code should sum up all the even numbers between 0 and the argument (not including the value of the argument itself).
 So a call to `sumTo(10)` would add up 2, 4, 6, and 8 and return the value 20.  `sumTo(9)` would return the same value of 20 using the same logic.
 Add the following code to your `lab1.c` file.
 (If you're reading the code you're pasting, you might realize this code is logically incorrect.
 Leave it alone for now.)

 ```
 #include <stdio.h>